Family short break ideas in the UK

 We always enjoy a trip to Wells-next-the-Sea when we’re in North Norfolk.
 Aside from consuming ice creams and fish and chips, it’s essential to try your hand at crabbing off the harbour wall: we’ve yet to fail at this pursuit.
 The high street is great for a lazy amble: there’s a good range of independent shops to browse and cafes to linger in although our kids prefer to wile away the time at the excellent play ground which has a pirate ship to clamber on.

-Bristol city break
+Bristol city break with kids

 by Angharad at This Bristol Brood